 Essay "The Wise Man: from home to home"

-In Dona Maria's house the mood is festive: the whole house is tidy, the delicious smell of food being prepared on the wood stove, a beautiful and gigantic crib mounted on the porch.
+In Dona Amelia's house the mood is festive: the whole house is tidy, the delicious smell of food being prepared on the wood stove, a beautiful and gigantic crib mounted on the porch.
 All prepared with great affection to receive the friends, the relatives and the group of Folia de Reis!

 In Catholic culture, Christmas is a time of welcome, of meetings, of communion, of intimacy.
 A time to opening your house to receiving friends.
 To give.
 To be presented.